rahsuri/GAN_custom/README.md

 # Customizable GAN model

-A GAN that can be customized to fit any preferred dataset; Reccomended to use images under 100x100 resolution.
+A GAN that can be customized to fit any preferred dataset.

 This project was originally created to suit the fashion_mnist dataset(https://www.tensorflow.org/datasets/catalog/fashion_mnist).